 Here are a few of the new trends that are starting to emerge as we enter the new year:

 Wider and wider – The popularity of wider and longer wood planks continues with 5 inch wide planks now beginning to look like the preferred minimum width and 7 inch planks and over, with lengths up to 6 feet, starting to become sought after.

 Not Too Stressed – Hand-scrapped planks are still in vogue, but manufacturers are seeing a move to towards a more delicate and restrained effect as opposed to the heavily distressed look.

 Site Finished Floors – Pre-finished floors may be cheaper and easier to install but the industry is seeing a move towards site finished hardwood floors.
 There are two reasons for this, firstly site finished floors have cleaner, smooth edges that look…well, more authentic than the micro beveled edges of pre-finished floors.
 Secondly site-finished floors give homeowners the opportunity to stain their wood any color they wish.

-New Color Tones – You can read our latest article on hardwood color trends for 2014 to get a fuller picture on the direction of interior design ideas this year.
+New Color Tones – You can read our latest article on hardwood floor colors to get a fuller picture on the direction of interior design ideas this year.
 In a nutshell…

 Black/Dark Floors – Those who want the sophistication of wood while still looking for a strong, modern look are moving towards very dark brown or black flooring.